TobySpiers/Spear/README.md

 •  **Built-in level editor** with simple save/load support

 # Setup
+• In the root directory, run 'ProjectSetup.bat' to create local visual studio project files\
-• Open solution using latest Visual Studio\
+• Open the newly created 'Spear.sln' file using Visual Studio 2022 and run the program
-• Set solution platform to x64\
-• Ensure SpearGame is set as the startup project\
-• Run the program

 # Controls
 *Play Mode*\